 Putting it all together!

 My car was taken apart over 10 years ago.
-We are now trying to put it back together with different front fenders, different hood, and a new independant front end suspension with a 2 1/2 inch drop.
+We are now trying to put it back together with different front fenders, different hood, and a new independent front end suspension with a 2 1/2 inch drop.
 Needless to say, the parts do not line up.
-The bigest problem was the front splash pan not sitting properly to line up with the front bumper and the grill (which bolts to the splash pan and front fenders).
+The biggest problem was the front splash pan not sitting properly to line up with the front bumper and the grill (which bolts to the splash pan and front fenders).

 The driver's side end bumper guard was slightly bent.
 We may decide not to re-attach them to the front bumper.